 Recipe by Angela

-"Red, Green, and Yellow Peppers marinated in a mixture of herbs and oils.
-Serve with toasted white bread or French bread."
+"Red, green, and yellow peppers marinated in a mixture of herbs and oils.
+Serve with toasted Italian or French bread slices."

 Watch video tips and tricks

 1 1/2 cloves